tls-attestation/use-cases-and-properties/draft-ietf-seat-use-cases.md

 * Cross-connection replay: Evidence obtained from a Target Environment in one connection is replayed in a later, separate connection, where it no longer reflects the current state.
-* Cross-peer hand-off: a peer obtains Evidence from a Target Environment and passes it to a different, colluding peer, which injects it into its own handshake with a Relying Party.
+* Cross-peer relay: a peer obtains Evidence from a Target Environment and passes it to a different, colluding peer, which injects it into its own handshake with a Relying Party.